 Providing customer information and making it readily accessible allows students and parents to make informed decisions about post-secondary education.
-Lake Region State College's Information
+LRSC Information from National Center for Education Statistics.

 Privacy of Records (FERPA)

 Privacy of Records (FERPA) - The disclosure of student educational records is governed by policies developed by Lake Region State College in compliance with state law and the Family Educational Rights and Privacy Act of 1974 as amended (FERPA).
 Lake Region State College maintains the following educational records that contain information directly related to students: